-Wimbledon is most famous for the tennis tournament.
-I used to see all finals on TV before I got an opportunity to see it in person.
-I visited Wimbledon Tennis Tournament first in June 2001 and fell in love with the place.
-In my opinion, Wimbledon championship is is probably one of the greatest sporting events for tennis lovers.
+Wimbledon Tennis and Travel: Wimbledon is most famous for the tennis tournament.
+I used to see all the finals on TV before I got an opportunity to see it in person.
+I visited the Wimbledon Tennis Tournament first in June 2001 and fell in love with the place.
+In my opinion, the Wimbledon championship is probably one of the greatest sporting events for tennis lovers.
 So, if you are looking forward to the 2016 Wimbledon championship, here is all the information that you need about the tournament.

 I queued from 5:30 a.m. and there must have been 10000 people ahead of me already.
 Many were with their tents clearly indicating they had fun.
 Met a few friends as well.

 The Wimbledon Tennis Club

 I went to see the tournament again in 2002.
 England’s Tim Henman lost (again!) much to the disappointment of local fans.